The French Season in Japan 2021-2022

-This project will then be presented to one of the steering committees (see calendar below) which will decide on its designation status.
+This project will then be presented to one of the Examination sessions (see calendar below) which will decide on its designation status.

 Please note that designation does not in any way entail the allocation of financial support by the Institut français or its partners.
-This is conditional on the General Commission’s interest in your project, its suitability with the criteria indicated above, and the validation of the Season’s steering committee.
+This is conditional on the General Commission’s interest in your project and its suitability with the criteria indicated above.

 Context of the Season